-Lotus Sanctuary CIC is a community interest company with the pure and simple intention of housing and empowering vulnerable women suffering a range of complex issues.
+Lotus Sanctuary CIC is a community interest company with the pure and simple intention of housing and empowering vulnerable women who are facing homelessness.

 In 2020 we continued this growth, growing our base in Wolverhampton and opening new branches across the UK.
 In Leicester we opened a house specifically for women leaving prison, out of which our Phoenix Project was born.
-We are now operational across the UK, with over 400 units of supported housing.
+We are now operational across the UK, with over 400 units of Transitional Housing.
 We continue to meet the rising demand of women who are homeless or facing homelessness.

 Wrap Around Support

 After the crucial need of safe, secure accommodation has been met and our resident has been rehoused our support is structured around the resident’s core issues and needs.
 Each resident is assigned a Housing and Empowerment Coach who along with the resident tailors an empowerment plan.

 The resident and their dedicated Housing and Empowerment Coach set goals to work towards based on this empowerment plan, focusing on intensive housing management and equipping them with the confidence and skills to move into independent living.
 We walk hand in hand with our residents in developing the skills and confidence needed to rebuild their lives and continue on their journey upwards.

 We offer the residents emotional and practical support to aid the healing process and to solve on-going issues and alongside this partner with local services and organisations to deliver specialist wrap around support based on their needs.

 Our holistic approach towards recovery involves physical, mental, emotional and spiritual activities including: yoga, art therapy, regular rambling excursions, cooking, healthy eating classes and CV workshops.
 All of this is done with the aim of rebuilding residents’ confidence and self-esteem, equipping them with the tools they need to face various life challenges.

 The Lotus Blossoms